devankestel/kol_permable_passive_skills/my_pps.md

 * Superhuman Cocktailcrafting | Allows use of Nash Crosby's Still, Lets you scrounge more cocktail garnishes
 * Salacious Cocktailcrafting | Lets you make salacious cocktails
 * Irrepressible Spunk | Maximum HP +5%, Maximum MP +5%
+* Saucemaven | Get more Adventures from the saucy food you eat | Sauceror

 ## Maybe Want
 * Accordion Appreciation | Double-strength enchantments on accordions